Carmelite’s National Treasure

 The Rare Book Collection includes about 300 pre-1800 titles, most of them with a Carmelite connection.
 The oldest book, a controversial work against Lutheranism by the Italian Carmelite Giovanni Maria Verrato, dates from 1538.

-In 2003 the Library contains some 30,000 books and other items and is housed in the heritage Carmelite Hall at the parish of Our Lady of Mount Carmel, Middle Park, where the Carmelites have ministered since 1882.
+In 2003 the Library contained some 30,000 books and other items and is housed in the heritage Carmelite Hall next to the Church of Our Lady of Mount Carmel, Middle Park, where the Carmelites have ministered since 1882.

 The Carmelites know the library requires further development if it is to realise its potential as a cultural, intellectual and spiritual resource for the Australian community.
 The first task is to find the funding to create an online public access catalogue and in the long term to establish an endowment fund to ensure the library’s mission in the future.